Make your bed!

 More worm talk!

 We have mentioned Vermicompost many times before because we stand behind this process and how it can change your lawn and garden’s health.
 We believe in it so much that we have become an authorized dealer.
-You are welcome to pick some up at our office or we can ship it to you, check out Terra One Organics for more information.
+You are welcome to pick some up at our office or we can ship it to you.

 But if you really want to try something new, you can start up your very own worm factory!
 Your ‘pet’ worms are very low maintenance and your garden will thank you by producing beautiful, lush vegetables, plants, and flowers all summer long.
 Check out the steps below and get started!
 You will be extremely happy with the results.